bioatmosphere/microbiome-drought-legacy/README.md

 ## Presentation

-A rough compilation of slides and a few figures in the manuscript, as well as some images from other sources.
+A rough compilation of slides and a few figures in the manuscript, as well as some images from other sources used in the slides.

 ## Documentary